 Option Writer or Seller?

 Sometimes, an option seller is considered an option writer—and in many contexts, these 2 words are used as synonyms—but this is not necessarily so, or even likely.
 Anyone who already owns an option has a long position in it and would most likely close his position by selling it rather than exercising it, because options always have some time value before expiration, so selling an option is usually more profitable than exercising it.
 But the option holder has no legal obligation, since he only bought the contract, not write it.
 However, an option writer sells an option that she created by agreeing to the legal obligation imposed by the contract that she sold for the premium.
 She is said to have a short position because, to close out her obligation before expiration, she would have to buy back a contract with the same terms that she wrote.
-To have a short position in options is similar to having a short position in stocks, except that the option writer creates the option to sell, whereas the short seller of stock must first borrow the stock to sell it, which must eventually be bought back to close out the position.
+A short position in options is like a short position in stocks, except that the option writer creates the option to sell, whereas the short seller of stock must first borrow the stock to sell it, which must eventually be bought back to close out the position.
 The option writer must also buy back the contract to close out her position before expiration, which she would do if she thought that the option will move more into the money before expiration, but she could also just let the option expire if she thought that the option will not be in the money at expiration, thereby saving the commission of buying the option back, or she could fulfill her obligation when assigned an exercise, because, at expiration, there is no time value left to the option, so it might be cheaper than buying back the option earlier.

 The most that the call writer can make is the amount of the premium; his potential loss is much greater, because the stock can rise by a much larger amount than the premium.